mizuhiki/WebMIDIAPIShimForiOS/README.md

 WebMIDIAPIShimForiOS
 ====================
 This is a shim to enable [Web MIDI API](https://dvcs.w3.org/hg/audio/raw-file/tip/midi/specification.html) on iOS.
 WebMIDIAPIPolyfill.js is the bridge script to invoke iOS native Core MIDI APIs.
 And WebViewDelegate.m is the receptor for informal URL schemes triggered by the bridge script.
-You can build a hybrid Web MIDI application for iOS with using them.
+You can build a hybrid Web MIDI application with using them.

+[images/sample_screen.png]

 When launching the project, a simple web browser will show.
-It uses JavaScript injection hack by using `-(NSString *)stringByEvaluatingJavaScriptFromString:(NSString *)script`.
-You can run Web MIDI applications using the browser as if iOS had a native API support.
+It uses JavaScript injection hack by using the UIWebView's method `-(NSString *)stringByEvaluatingJavaScriptFromString:(NSString *)script`.
+You can run Web MIDI applications using the browser as if iOS WebKit had a native API support.

 Known issues
 --------------------